positive-vibezz1/clicker-game/README.md

     def __eq__(self, other):
         return self.number == other
 ```
-then i just create a custom event in pygame like this
+then i create a custom event in pygame like this
 ```
 PASSIVEVENT = USEREVENT + 1